 If you’re worried your dog might have an allergy, only about 10% of allergies in dogs are related to food.
 Corn, wheat, and soy only affect 1% of dogs, so it’s unlikely that those are the cause.
 Your dog is more likely to have an allergy to beef or dairy rather than grain.
 If you think your pup may have an allergy, you should discuss it with your vet to address the issue.

 Is Grain-Free Safe?

 In summary, if your reasons for considering a grain-free diet for your dog are to cut carbs, you should look elsewhere.
 If it is an allergy concern, work with your vet to establish if grains are the cause before making the change.
-Lastly, if you do choose to put your dog on a Grain-Free Diet, you should only do so under veterinary supervision, as there may be complications.
+Lastly, if you choose to put your dog on a Grain-Free Diet, you should only do so under veterinary supervision, as there may be complications.
 Your vet will be able to track your dog’s health and make sure they aren’t experiencing any difficulties.
 Don’t make this decision alone!